 Mr. Johnson was a member of the American University Law Review and managing editor of the Sustainable Development Law and Policy Journal while in law school, was inducted into the Order of the Coif upon graduating, and was a member of Gamma Theta Upsilon, the international honor society in geography, at Colgate University.

-Mr. Johnson is an active member of the Energy Bar Association, currently serving on its FERC Practice Committee and a member of its Electricity Regulation Committee and Judicial Review Committee, and is a member of the American Bar Association.
+Mr. Johnson is an active member of the Energy Bar Association, currently serving as co-chair of its FERC Practice Committee and a member of its Electricity Regulation Committee and Judicial Review Committee, and is a member of the American Bar Association.